Registration for 2022-2023

-This course is for those who have no prior knowledge or background in Japanese.The main objective of the course is to communicate orally in simple Japanese on various subjects: introducing yourself, family, favorite dishes, hobbies, shopping, travel, etc. The student will learn Japanese writing systems (Hiragana and Katakana).
+This course is for those who have no experience studying Japanese.The main objective of the course is to communicate orally in simple Japanese on various subjects: introducing yourself, family, favorite dishes, hobbies, shopping, travel, etc. The student will learn Japanese writing systems (Hiragana and Katakana).
 The teacher will also introduce Japanese culture through photos and videos.
 The number of places is limited.

-These courses are for those who have some previous Japanese learning experience: students whose knowledge comes from self-study, private instruction or study at institutions other than Montreal Japanese Language Center.
+The following courses are for those who have some previous Japanese learning experience: students whose knowledge comes from self-study, private instruction or study at institutions other than Montreal Japanese Language Center.
+(Note: New students to the center are asked to take a placement test prior to registration to validate their level.)

-Level 3 ( Elementary 2): This course is for those who have acquired a good foundation of spoken Japanese.
-The student will learn the kanjis relevant for each lesson and improve their oral comprehension.
-The objective is to be able to exchange opinions with classmates and give advice in Japanese on various subjects such as the origin of the first name, recommended restaurants, travel tips, Japanese and foreign festivals.
+Level 3 (Elementary 2): This course is for those who have acquired a good foundation of spoken Japanese.
+The student will learn the kanji relevant for each lesson and improve their oral comprehension.
+The objective is to be able to exchange opinions with classmates and give advice in Japanese on various subjects such as the origin of their first name, recommended restaurants, travel tips, Japanese and foreign festivals.

 Level 4 (Pre-intermediate): This course is for those who can speak Japanese.
 The goal is to be able to discuss food from Japan and foreign countries, job search, opinions about marriage, finding accommodation, travel problems, etc. New activities are proposed such as making public speeches, reading e-mails and blogs, and writing essays, with the aim of completing level A2 and starting level B1.